 Co-op Boslowick 'Craft Fayre' raising money for Barnardo's

-Co-op to tackle the biggest challenges for young people as it partners with Barnardo’s, find out how your local store Is helping support the charity.
+Co-op to tackle the biggest challenges for young people as it partners with Barnardo’s, find out how your local store is helping to support the charity.

 By Max Goodman

-You can read more about new partnership here:
+You can read more about Co-op's charity partnership with Barnardo's here:

 - As Co-op research shows over a third (37%) of young people feel that the odds are stacked against them

 - Partnership to support 750,000 young people with their current and future needs, including helping young people and their families with basic needs like access to food, mental wellbeing support and opportunities for the future